OpenEvalProject/evals/manuscripts/elife-104240/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/104240/elife-104240-fig8-v1.jpg)

-**Figure 8.:** C. trachomatis.(A) During reticulate body (RB) division, there is a gradient of c-di-AMP that forms between the mother and daughter cell.
+**Figure 8.:** (A) During reticulate body (RB) division, there is a gradient of c-di-AMP that forms between the mother and daughter cell.
 The lighter blue represents lower levels of c-di-AMP, the darker blue represents higher levels of c-di-AMP.
 In the depicted scenario, the daughter cell is able to divide again, having not reached a critical threshold of c-di-AMP.
 In contrast, the mother cell accumulates sufficient c-di-AMP to trigger secondary differentiation to an EB.
 (B) A model illustrating how c-di-AMP levels impact secondary differentiation progression.
 Shown is the ‘normal’ condition of wild-type bacteria, bacteria overexpressing DacA and YbbR (higher cyclic di-AMP), and bacteria expressing the CRISPRi system targeting the dacA promoter (lower cyclic di-AMP).
 Depending on the amount of c-di-AMP produced, secondary differentiation can either be triggered earlier or later as shown.
 The black dots represent EBs; the bigger and blue-colored circles show the RB cells.
 The brightness of blue reflects the c-di-AMP level.

 ## Materials and methods

-## Organisms, cell lines, and cell culture
+### Organisms, cell lines, and cell culture

 Wild-type (ATCC, Manassas, VA) and STING KO (Dr. Frank van Kuppeveld; Utrecht University) HeLa, human cervical epithelial-derived, and McCoy (kind gift of Dr. Harlan Caldwell, NIH), mouse fibroblast-derived, cell lines were cultured at 37 °C with 5% CO2 in Dulbecco’s Modified Eagle Medium (DMEM; Gibco, Waltham, MA, #10-569-044) containing 10% fetal bovine serum (FBS; Hyclone, Logan, UT, #SH30396.03) and 10 μg/mL gentamicin (Gibco, Waltham, MA, #15710072).
 Cell lines were verified by STR profiling (ATCC) and monitoring of cell morphology.
 C. trachomatis serovar L2 (434/Bu) lacking the endogenous plasmid (-pL2; kind gift of Dr. Ian Clarke, Univ.
 Southampton) was used for transformation.
 All cell cultures and chlamydial stocks were routinely tested for Mycoplasma contamination using the Mycoplasma PCR detection kit and confirmed negative (Sigma, St. Louis, MO, #MP0035-1KT).
 For E. coli, NEB10β competent cells (New England Biolabs, Ipswich, MA, #C3019H) were used for the amplification of pBOMB-derivative vectors.
 E. coli was grown at 30 °C in LB media.
 All chemicals and antibiotics were obtained from Sigma unless otherwise noted.

-## Cloning
+### Cloning

 The list of the vectors and primers used in this study is detailed in Supplementary file 3.
 Target genes were amplified by PCR with Phusion DNA polymerase (NEB, #M0530L) using 10 ng C. trachomatis L2 genomic DNA or appropriate vectors as a template.
 Some DNA segments were directly synthesized as a gBlock fragment (Integrated DNA Technologies, Coralville, IA).
 If plasmids were used as a template, then we treated the PCR product with DpnI enzyme to remove templates.
 The PCR products were purified using a PCR purification kit (Qiagen, Hilden, Germany, #28506).
 The HiFi Assembly reaction master mix (NEB, #E2621X) was used following the manufacturer’s manual in conjunction with plasmids pBOMB (Ouellette et al., 2021) linearized with EagI and KpnI or pBOMBL12CRia (empty vector) linearized with BamHI.
 The linearized plasmids were also dephosphorylated with FastAP (ThermoFisher, #EF0652).
 The products of the HiFi reaction were transformed into NEB10β competent cells (NEB) and plated on LB agar with appropriate antibiotics.
 Plasmids were subsequently isolated using a mini-prep kit (Qiagen, #27106) and verified by plasmid digest and sequencing from individual colonies grown overnight in LB broth with appropriate antibiotic selection.

-## Transformation of Chlamydia trachomatis
+### Transformation of Chlamydia trachomatis

 McCoy cells were plated in a six-well plate the day before beginning the transformation procedure.
 C. trachomatis serovar L2 without plasmid (-pL2) resuspended with Tris-CaCl2 buffer (10 mM Tris-Cl pH 7.5, 50 mM CaCl2) was incubated with 2 μg plasmid at room temperature for 30 min.
 During this step, McCoy cells were washed with 2 mL Hank’s Balanced Salt Solution (HBSS) media containing Ca2+ and Mg2+ (Corning, Corning, NY #21–023-CV).
 After that, McCoy cells were infected with the transformants in 2 mL HBSS per well.
 The plate was centrifuged at 400 × g for 15 min at room temperature and incubated at 37 °C for 15 min.
 The inoculum was aspirated, and 2 mL 1 X DMEM containing 10% FBS and 10 μg/mL gentamicin was added per well.
 At 8 hr post- infection (hpi), 1 μg/mL cycloheximide and either 1 or 2 U/mL penicillin G or 500 μg/mL spectinomycin were added, and the plate was incubated at 37 °C until 48 hpi.
 At 48 hpi, the transformants were harvested and infected onto a new McCoy cell monolayer.
 These harvest and infection steps were repeated every 44–48 hpi until fluorescent, antibiotic-resistant inclusions were observed.

-## (RT-)qPCR
+### (RT-)qPCR

 HeLa cells were infected with chlamydial transformants at an MOI of 0.5.
 At 10 hpi, 5 nM anhydrotetracycline (aTc) was added or not to the culture medium.
 Total RNA and DNA were harvested at this time point from duplicate wells not treated with aTc.
 At 14 and 24 hpi, total RNA and DNA were collected using Trizol (Invitrogen, #15596018) and DNeasy Tissue (Qiagen, #69506) kit, respectively, as described elsewhere (Hatch and Ouellette, 2023).
 After DNase (Invitrogen, #69506) treatment of total RNA, cDNA was synthesized using Superscript III reverse transcriptase (Invitrogen, #18-080-085).
 After diluting the cDNA 10-fold, 5 μl of the diluted cDNA was used as a template for qPCR.
 Equal masses of genomic DNA were used from each of the samples to quantify chlamydial genomes, which were used to normalize transcript data as described (Ouellette et al., 2005).
 For both cDNA and gDNA samples, triplicate qPCR reactions were prepared using 2 X SYBR Green (Applied Biosystems, #A25778) in a total volume of 25 μL per well.
 Standard cycling conditions were used with a melting curve analysis to verify products.
 Transcripts and genome copies were assessed from at least three biological replicates.

-## Indirect immunofluorescence assay (IFA)
+### Indirect immunofluorescence assay (IFA)

 HeLa cells were infected with chlamydial transformants as above.
 At 10 hpi, 5 nM aTc was added or not, and the infected cells were fixed with fixing solution (3.2% formaldehyde and 0.022% glutaraldehyde in 1 X DPBS) for 2 min and permeabilized with 90% MeOH for 1 min at 10.5 hpi or 24 hpi.
 The fixed cells were labeled with primary antibodies, including rabbit anti-DacA (custom anti-peptide antibody targeting the C-terminal TRNERKTNPIISWMRKK prepared by Pacific Immunology, Ramona, CA), goat anti-major outer-membrane protein (MOMP; Meridian, Memphis, TN), and mouse or rabbit anti-six histidine tag (Genscript, Piscataway, NJ, #A00186-100 and Abcam, Cambridge, UK, #AB213204, respectively).
 To visualize the primary antibodies, donkey anti-goat (488) (Invitrogen, #A32814) donkey anti-mouse (405) (Invitrogen, #A48257), or donkey anti-rabbit antibodies (594) (Invitrogen, #A21207) were used as secondary antibodies.
 Coverslips were observed using a Zeiss AxioImager.Z2 with Apotome2 as noted in the figure legends.

-## IFU measurement
+### IFU measurement

 HeLa cells were infected with chlamydial transformants as above.
 At 10 hpi, 5 nM aTc was added or not to the culture medium.
 At the indicated times, infected cells were harvested in 1 mL 2SP media then frozen at –80 °C. After thawing the lysates, the samples were serially 1:10 diluted and used to infect HeLa cells seeded in 24-well plates.
 At 24 hpi, the number of GFP- expressing inclusions was counted from 30 fields of view to calculate the IFUs from the original sample.
 Three biological replicates were performed.

-## Cyclic di-AMP measurement
+### Cyclic di-AMP measurement

 HeLa cells were infected with the indicated chlamydial transformants as above.
 At 10 hpi, expression of the constructs was induced or not with 5 nM aTc, and, at 16 and 24 hpi, samples were prepared for measuring the level of cyclic di-AMP.
 After aspirating the media, the infected cell monolayers were washed with 1 X PBS and resuspended with B-Per Bacterial Cell Lysis Buffer (Pierce, Appleton, WI, #PI90078).
 Samples were vortexed for 1 min and then centrifuged at 13,300×g for 15 min at 4℃.
 The levels of cyclic di-AMP from the supernatants of the cell lysates were quantified using the Cyclic di-AMP ELISA kit (Cayman, Ann Arbor, MI, #501960-STRIP) following the manufacturer’s instructions (Underwood et al., 2014).

-## Preparation of RNA sequencing samples
+### Preparation of RNA sequencing samples

 Samples were prepared as reported previously (Hatch and Ouellette, 2023).
 Briefly, the transformants of dacAop and dacA-KD were infected into HeLa cells.
 At 10 hpi, the constructs were induced or not with 5 nM aTc.
 RNA samples were prepared from dacAop-infected cells and dacA-KD-infected cells at 16 hpi and 24 hpi, respectively.
 20 μg RNA samples were treated with DNase to remove DNA contamination using DNA-free Turbo kit (Invitrogen, #AM1907) according to the manufacturer’s instructions.
 Ribosomal RNA was depleted from samples using the MICROBEnrich (Thermo, #AM1901) and MICROBExpress kits (Thermo, AM1905) following the manufacturer’s instructions.
 RNA samples were processed for sequencing by the UNMC Genomics Core Facility.
 The resultant libraries from the individual samples were multiplexed and subjected to 100 bp paired-read sequencing to generate approximately 60 million pairs of reads per sample on an Illumina NovaSeq 6000 sequencer in the UNMC Genomics Core facility.
 The original fastq format reads were trimmed by fqtirm tool (https://ccb.jhu.edu/software/fqtrim) to remove adapters, terminal unknown bases (Ns) and low quality 3’ regions (Phred score <30).
 The trimmed fastq files were processed by FastQC (Andrews, 2010) for quality control.
 Chlamydia trachomatis 434/Bu bacterial reference genome and annotation files were downloaded from Ensembl (http://bacteria.ensembl.org/Chlamydia_trachomatis_434_bu/Info/Index).
 Sequencing data were analyzed by the Bioinformatics and Systems Biology Core (BSBC).
 The trimmed fastq files were mapped to Chlamydia trachomatis 434/Bu by CLC Genomics Workbench 23 for RNAseq analyses.

-## Statistical analysis
+### Statistical analysis

 To analyze the statistical significance between uninduced and induced samples of qPCR and IFU data, we used two-sample equal variance Student’s t-test.
 For the levels of cyclic di-AMP data, we used two-sample equal variance Student’s t-test.